OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

   cd /home/usr/gdal_natural_earth/

-.. tip:: Open the shape file with a Desktop GIS like Quantum GIS.
+.. tip:: Open the shape file with a Desktop GIS like QGIS.
 And have a look.

 Get information about the vector data with ogrinfo